Updated on October 28, 2024

 Are Shrooms Addictive?

 There are no studies classifying shrooms as addictive substances.
-However, users can develop a pattern of consistent use that resembles addiction.
-This is known as Hallucinogen Use Disorder.
+However, people can develop a pattern of consistent use that resembles addiction.
+This is classified as Hallucinogen Use Disorder.

-However, with a period of abstinence, tolerance levels will decrease.
+This can lead to regular, repeated use.
+However, after a period of abstinence, tolerance levels will decrease.

 Phone, Video, or Live-Chat Support